Heading to the doctor? Here is a Physicians Checklist for Colon Cancer.

 #6 Avoid Large High-Fat Meals

-Large, high-fat meals, in particularly greasy, deep fried, grilled, broiled, or oily fast foods and comfort foods can increase your risk of colon cancer and hinder your chances of getting better.
-Eat healthy, whole foods diet rich in greens, veggies, fruits, nuts, seeds, legumes, beans, and whole grains.
+Large, high-fat meals, in particularly greasy, deep-fried, grilled, broiled, or oily fast foods and comfort foods can increase your risk of colon cancer and hinder your chances of getting better.
+Eat a healthy, whole-food diet rich in greens, veggies, fruits, nuts, seeds, legumes, beans, and whole grains.
 Eat raw foods, or steamed, boiled, or lightly baked meals.